LaunchCodeEducation/intro-to-web-dev-curriculum/content/arrays/studio/_index.md

 1. Use the `reverseSpace()` function to code the following.
 If the string uses spaces to separate the words, `split` it into an array, reverse alphabetize the entries, and then `join` the array into a new space-separated string.
 For example, `"to code up fun"` becomes `"up to fun code"`.

 1. Use the `commaSpace()` function to code the following.  *Consider*: What if the string uses 'comma spaces' (, ) to separate the list?
-Modify your code to produce the same result as part "b", making sure that the extra spaces are NOT part of the final string.
+Modify your code to produce the same result as #2, making sure that the extra spaces are NOT part of the final string.

 ## Bonus Mission: Multi-dimensional Arrays